SoulasAn/FoodBlog/README.md

 Administrators can create editor accounts from the **Create Editor** page.
 Regular readers register through the **Register** page.
 A simple math question prevents bot signups and a verification code must be entered on the **Verify** page before a reader can log in.
+Enter the answer to the math question in the numeric field below the email input when registering.

+To create an editor account, log in with the administrator credentials above and navigate to `/create-editor` (available from the navigation menu).
+The page lets you choose a username and password for the new editor.